 The final stage to shipping containers spreading worldwide was the resistance at ports due to the widespread redundancies caused by containers.

 Traditionally, the process of loading cargo required lots of port workers to physically manhandle all of the goods into position.
 However, with containers, these workers were no longer required, which caused outrage with the dockside unions.
 During the early 1970’s, many union workers went on strike, disrupting the shipping industry and shipping container’s rapid expansion.

 However, due to the huge financial savings of containerized shipping, these union workers were paid severance agreements and shipping containers’ growth skyrocketed.

 As a result, by 1970, SeaLand Industries had 36 container ships, twenty-seven thousand containers and connections to more than 30 ports in America.

 McLean then sold the company to R.J.
 Reynolds for $160 million.

-For more information on Malcom McLean click here.
+For more information on Malcolm McLean click here.

 From here, container ships saw a massive expansion, and in 1968, container ships had the capacity to carry around 1,000 TEUs, which was exceptionally large at the time.

-Wow, how about that!
-I bet you didn’t know that the humble shipping container experienced such an interesting beginning!
+It’s an interesting story that brought us these ubiquitous, nondescript boxes.
 Who knew that what we are now using to construct homes changed the world so much.

-Let me know, in the comments area below, if you have any other incredible facts about Shipping Containers in the 21st Century!
+Let us know below if you have heard any other incredible facts about Shipping Containers in the 21st Century!